Atmosera-CoPilot-Dev/copilot-examples/api/api-readme.md

 Here we need to be a bit more precise, for example placing comments like:

-`# Check that the latitude and longitude are floats and also not null` ` # Check that the latitude and longitude are within valid range`
+`# Check that the latitude and longitude are floats and also not null` `# Check that the latitude and longitude are within valid range`

 # Installing the application and running it on the command line

 To install the application, you can run:

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 To run the application, you can run: